+We know many statistics about Alzheimer Disease (AD), but as we get smarter, our concepts change.
 About 97% of Alzheimer’s patients are over the age of 65.
 Sometimes Alzheimer Disease presents before the age of 65, and has variations in how it first affects patients.
 Most of these patients are sporadic, in that they do not occur in families, and are probably affected by unknown genetic and environmental variables.

-Alzheimer’s can also show up in families.
+Alzheimer Disease can also show up in families.
 When there are specific genetic mutations involved, the chances of AD are very high.
 These genetic changes involve gene changes in APP, PSEN1, or PSEN2, but since these changes are so rare, they are not routinely clinically tested for.

 A clinical difference between early-onset AD and late-onset AD is that early-onset AD patients have problems with language and visual problems early on, and may have a more prominent history of Traumatic Brain Injury.

 These particular clinical problems correlate with Alzheimer’s changes in the brain that are more prominent in the parietal lobes of the brain, with abnormal FDG-PET scans in those areas.
 Also, Tau protein seems to accumulate early in these same areas.